志萍的三分田

 的)表达,表述,陈述

-Monica: No it's not.
+Monica: Noit's not.

-Mr. Geller: Don't listen to your mother.
-You're independent, and you always have been!
-Even when you
+Jack Geller: Don't listen to your mother.
+You're independent, and you always have beenEven when you

-in your room, and your puzzles…
+room, and your puzzles.

 listen to someone: to take notice of what someone says to you so that you follow their advice or believe them 听信,